khoifishpond/git_and_gh_practice/motivations.md

 My girlfriend went through Turing's program.
-She just got a job and I am now go on this journey.
+She just got a job and I am now going on this journey.